Shubham2337/FastAPI-DB-Integration/README.md

-This is Pgadmin Database connection which i have done with the hepl of FastAPI Framework
+This is Pgadmin Database connection which i have done with the help of FastAPI Framework